- September 11, 2017

 Transitions You Can Use For Trading

-There are two ways we will look at the will allow you to not only have your pullback zone of opportunity in place but also position yourself so you don’t miss trades like that.
+There are two ways we will look at that will allow you to not only have your pullback zone of opportunity in place but also position yourself so you don’t miss trades like that.

 Use A Consolidation Approach